mixxxdj/manual/source/chapters/user_interface.rst

    The headphone buttons of both decks in the mixer

 The headphone button is also known as the :term:`pre-fader listen or PFL <PFL>` button.
+Pressing this button plays the track on the headphone output at full volume regardless of the position of the crossfader or the deck’s line fader.
-Pressing this button allows you to listen and synchronize the track you will play next in your headphones before your audience hears the track (headphone cueing).
+By pushing the crossfader all the way to the opposite side of the deck or turning the deck’s volume fader all the way down and pressing this buttion, you can listen to and synchronize the track you will play next in your headphones before your audience hears it (headphone cueing).
 You can select more than one PFL button simultaneously.

 .. note:: Headphone cueing is only available if you have configured a
              Headphone Output in :menuselection:`Preferences --> Sound Hardware`.